Codigo-io/docs/docs/getting-started/quickstart-solana.md

 ## Next steps

-With this minimum knowledge of Solana Basic, we can start writing Solana programs with the CIDL.
+With this minimum knowledge of Solana Basic, we can start writing Solana programs.

 - [Native Program](quickstart-solana-native)
 - [Anchor Program](quickstart-solana-anchor)